TheNewJavaman/ryzen-hackintosh-opencore-efi/README.md

 # ryzen-hackintosh-opencore-efi

-My EFI files for my Hackintosh desktop.
+EFI files for my Hackintosh desktop.
 Specs below.

+If you have any questions/issues, **please let me know!** I've fixed too many minor problems to list here.

 ## specs